Zoom in on the map and read more details below.

 1 The Gairlochy Loop – 26 miles

 Our favourite afternoon ride is a 26 mile loop from Fort William to Gairlochy, over to Spean Bridge then returning to Fort William via the back road Brackletter.
-There’s great coffee and scones at Spean Bridge Woollen Mill.
+There’s great coffee and a friendly welcome at the Bridge Cafe at Spean Bridge.
 For the route on Google Maps see here.

 2 The Gairlochy Loop with Roy Bridge Extension – 38 miles